cschladetsch/Generic-KdTree/Readme.md

 ## Todo

+Always things to do, right?

-Always - always - more tests.
+* Always - always - more tests.
 Also haven't tested on Ubuntu, but have with VS2019, VS2022, VS Code on Mac and PC.

-There is no memory management.
-Just have to change KdTree<Ty,N>::NodePtr to be a std::shared_ptr.
+* There is no memory management.
+Just have to change KdTree<Ty,N>::NodePtr to be a std::shared_ptr<Node>.
+* Add `remove` method.
+* Add iteration over all Nodes.